-He believed the behaviorists didn’t have a complete theory, social learning required, and neither did the cognitive models.
+He believed the behaviorists didn’t have a complete theory that social learning required, and neither did the cognitive models.
 According to him, they didn’t take into consideration how social variables influenced behavior.
 Bandura saw the disparity in most models learning theories that didn’t consider the effect of the social environment on learning new behaviors.
 Years later, Albert Bandura would revise his model because it didn’t incorporate and explain all behaviors.

 His Bobo doll experiments helped him make the connection between social observation and new behavior responses from individuals who had not learned the behavior before.

 What Is The Main Idea of Social Learning Theory?

 With the Social Learning Theory, Bandura describes how people can learn something new by observing the behavior of other people and applying rational mental behavior.

 Observational learning is the first step in the social learning process.
 The famous Bobo doll experiment supported the social learning theory of observational learning.